Plato

 .

 He began writing his dialogues, featuring Socrates, while the latter was still alive.
-Following a public reading of one of his works, the Lysis, his master exclaimed, How many things this young man makes me say that I have never thought of!
+After a public reading of one of his works, the Lysis, his master exclaimed: How many things this young man makes me say that I have never thought of!

 .

-This period lasted nine years, after which Socrates was sentenced to death by an Athenian court for 'corrupting the youth'.
-Philosophising was viewed with suspicion, as a means of spreading dangerous ideas in the city.
+This period lasted nine years, after which Socrates was condemned to death by an Athenian court for "corrupting the youth".
+Philosophy had come to be viewed with suspicion — as a vehicle for spreading dangerous ideas through the city.

-Sick, Plato did not attend Socrates' death.
-Thinking that he himself might be arrested, he fled Athens, along with a few other disciples, and took refuge in Megara, a town a few dozen kilometres away.
+Plato, who was ill, did not witness Socrates' death.
+Fearing that he too might be arrested, he fled Athens with several other disciples and took refuge in Megara, a town a few dozen kilometres away.

-He then became attached to Cratylus, a disciple of Heraclitus, but also to Hermogenes, who passed on to him the wisdom of the Eleates and in particular of Parmenides.
-It should be noted that according to Aristotle, Plato was a disciple of Cratylus before he was a pupil of Socrates, but for Diogenes Laërtius and other historians, the opposite is true.
+He then came under the influence of Cratylus, a disciple of Heraclitus, and of Hermogenes, through whom he absorbed the wisdom of the Eleatics and in particular of Parmenides.
+It should be noted that, according to Aristotle, Plato had been a disciple of Cratylus before becoming a pupil of Socrates — though Diogenes Laërtius and other historians maintain the reverse.

-These various influences nourish his thinking.
-From Heraclitus, in particular, he learnt that the sensible world, the world we perceive, is subject to permanent change, and that nothing fixed remains (No man ever steps in the same river twice
+These various influences fed his thinking.
+From Heraclitus, above all, he learnt that the sensible world — the world we perceive — is subject to perpetual change and that nothing in it endures (No man ever steps in the same river twice

 ).
-He discovers the aporias of movement raised by the Eleates, and Parmenides' interest in the question of being and non-being.
+He encountered the paradoxes of motion raised by the Eleatics, and Parmenides' concern with the question of being and non-being.

-Here is what Diogenes Laërtius says of these various philosophical influences: He made a synthesis of the theories of Pythagoras, Heraclitus and Socrates, taking from Heraclitus his theory of sensation, from Pythagoras his theory of intelligence, from Socrates his politics
+Here is how Diogenes Laërtius summarises these various philosophical influences: He made a synthesis of the theories of Pythagoras, Heraclitus and Socrates, taking from Heraclitus his theory of sensation, from Pythagoras his theory of intelligence, from Socrates his politics

 .

-Plato then developed his own doctrine, based on a dualism between two realities, the sensible world and the intelligible world: the theory of Ideas.
+Plato then developed his own doctrine, grounded in a dualism between two realities, the sensible and the intelligible: the theory of Ideas.

-The sensible world changes, degrades, perishes.
-We must therefore imagine a second reality, eternal, incorruptible, which contains the Ideas or essences.
-For example, in the sensible world, a beautiful boy grows old and dies, but the Idea of Beauty, in the intelligible world, remains eternal.
+The sensible world changes, decays and perishes.
+One must therefore posit a second reality — eternal and incorruptible — in which the Ideas or essences reside.
+A beautiful youth, for instance, grows old and dies; but the Idea of Beauty, in the intelligible world, remains eternal.

 The supreme Idea is the Idea of the Good.
-We contemplated the Ideas in a previous life, and recall them through reminiscence.
+We contemplated the Ideas in a previous existence and recover them through reminiscence.

-Plato continues to use Socrates as a mouthpiece for his theory, whereas the real Socrates never supported such an idea.
+Plato continues to use Socrates as the mouthpiece for his theory, even though the historical Socrates never held such views.

-In 395 BC, back in Athens, he took part in the war against Corinth, as a cavalryman, which ended with the Athenians losing to Sparta.
+In 395 BC, back in Athens, he took part in the war against Corinth as a cavalryman — a campaign that ended in Athenian defeat by Sparta.

 Travels

-He also travelled to southern Italy, to Taranto, where he met Pythagoreans (Philolaos of Crotone, Archytas of Taranto...).
-He discovered this doctrine, which showed him that beneath sensible reality lay another reality, mathematical and permanent, that of number.
+He also travelled to southern Italy, to Taranto, where he encountered the Pythagoreans — Philolaus of Croton, Archytas of Tarentum and others.
+He discovered a doctrine that revealed to him a reality underlying the sensible world: the mathematical and permanent reality of number.

-He then travelled to Sicily.
-Plato had given up political life early on, because of the excesses of the dictatorship of the Thirty Tyrants, and the condemnation of Socrates.
-This was not without regret, since for him political life appeared to be the crowning achievement of the philosophical life.
+He then made his way to Sicily.
+Plato had distanced himself from political life early on, disillusioned by the excesses of the Thirty Tyrants and the condemnation of Socrates — not without regret, since in his view political engagement represented the highest expression of the philosophical life.

-Plato saw Sicily as an opportunity to devote himself to politics.
-He tried in vain to persuade Dionysius, the tyrant of Syracuse, to adopt certain reforms, inspired by philosophy.
-He failed, and eventually fell out with the latter.
+In Sicily he saw an opportunity to return to politics.
+He attempted, without success, to persuade Dionysius, the tyrant of Syracuse, to adopt reforms inspired by philosophy.
+He failed, and the two men fell out.

 As Diogenes Laërtius relates, Plato discussed tyranny with him and constantly said that what was useful to a man was not truly good unless that man was virtuous.
 This offended Dionysius, who retorted, 'You speak to me like an old man!'
 'And you talk like a tyrant,' replied Plato.
 Thereupon, more irritated than ever, the tyrant rushed to have him killed, but at the request of Dion and Aristomenes, he contented himself with handing him over to the Spartan Pollis, who was at the time on embassy in Sicily, to have him sold as a slave